FrancescoEmmanuel/SC_FibonacciBenchmark/README.md

 <br>

 ### Time complexity
-The time complexity of an algorithm can be defined as the amount of time taken by an algorithm to run, as a function of the length of the input.It measures the time taken to execute each statement of code in an algorithm.
+The time complexity of an algorithm can be defined as the amount of time taken by an algorithm to run, as a function of the length of the input.It measures the time taken to execute each statement of code in an algorithm.In this section, I will be finding the time complexity of the two algorithms.
 <br>
 <br>
 For this test, I will be using the N value 30